zopencommunity/gitport/README.md

 UTF-8 encoded files.
 Such files are tagged as IS08859-1 (ccsid 819) because z/OS Open Tools currently acts on _BPXK_AUTOCVT=ON, which does not auto-convert files tagged with the UTF-8 tag (ccsid 1208).

-The default UTF-8 tag is UTF8 (or ccsid 1208).
+Therefore, the default UTF-8 tag is IS08859-1 (or ccsid 819).

-To modify the default UTF-8 tag, you can either set the git config setting `core.utf8ccsid` to 1208 as follows:
+To modify the default UTF-8 tag, you can set the git config setting `core.utf8ccsid` to 1208 as follows:

 * `git config --global core.utf8ccsid 1208` # Global setting, 1208 is the ccsid for the UTF8 file tag
 * `git config core.utf8ccsid 1208` # Local setting affecting the current repository